Shakespeare’s The Winter’s Tale shadows our soul-body journey. But what’s that got to do with needing a resurrection? A few things, as it turns out.

 the veil which covers the face of all peoples,

 the veil enshrouding all the nations.

 Adonai Elohim will wipe away

-God has already prepared a way . . . for you to be ensured of a resurrection to righteousness—and avoid a resurrection of punishment.
+Despite the fractured stated of humanity, God made a way for your receiving a resurrection to righteousness—and avoiding a resurrection of punishment.

-He is the only way to God for Jews and Gentiles.
-The Living Torah, the fulfillment of the Law, the Redeemer, the Holy Lamb of God who died for your sins, mine, and the world’s.
+Jesus is the only way to God for Jews and Gentiles.
+He is the Living Torah, the fulfillment of the Law, the Redeemer, the Holy Lamb of God who died for your sins, mine, and the world’s.

-When you have a bodily resurrection in Him, the Messiah . . .
+When you have a bodily resurrection in the Messiah,

 winter and the soul-body war are over.